 I don’t write this primarily to those who know God’s love and already have become convinced by their relationship to Him that He loves and cares for them.
 I speak to those who are vastly unsure of God’s love, who have been in cults or abusive churches, or who are completely out in the cold.
 The only emotion they feel from God is anger or disapproval, and the emotion they have for God is FEAR.
 I don’t say there is no such thing as a healthy fear of the Lord, one that brings us to a place of recognizing our need for forgiveness and a savior.
 But, if your fear leads to endless striving and not to conversion or, if conversion does not ease your fears, you’ve gotten the wrong message about God’s love and grace.

 Some have missed the message of grace because religious traditions have gotten in the way.
-Yes, they have been taught about the sacrifice of Christ, but the simplicity of the gospel has been obscured by add-ons, such as purgatory, penance, law keeping, or perhaps they’re riding the “good works” rollercoaster.
+Yes, they have been taught about the sacrifice of Christ, but the simplicity of the gospel has been obscured by add-ons, such as perfectionism and law keeping – or perhaps they are riding the “good works” rollercoaster, thinking they must “earn” their own ticket to heaven, perhaps with “help” from Jesus.
+But the word “grace” means UNMERITED favor.
+We are helpless, even to “help” God save us.
+It’s a gift – a FREE gift.

 © 2019, Midwest Christian Outreach, Inc. All rights reserved.
 Excerpts and links may be used if full and clear credit is given with specific direction to the original content.